dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/protecting-connection-strings-and-other-configuration-information-cs.md

 The Integrated Security=True and lack of a username and password indicate that Windows authentication is being used.
 In some connection strings the term Trusted Connection=Yes or Integrated Security=SSPI is used instead of Integrated Security=True, but all three indicate the use of Windows authentication.

-The following example shows a connection string that uses SQL authentication.
-The `$CREDENTIAL_PLACEHOLDER$` is a placeholder for the password key-value pair.
+The following example shows a connection string that uses SQL authentication. `$CREDENTIAL_PLACEHOLDER$` is a placeholder for the password key-value pair.
 Note the credentials are embedded within the connection string:

 `Server=serverName; Database=Northwind; uid=userID; $CREDENTIAL_PLACEHOLDER$`